mirukana/mio/README.md

     # Create a room, syncing will register it from details given by the server
     room_id = await client.rooms.create("mio example room")
     await client.sync.once()

+    # Register a function that will be called when we receive Text events:
+    client.rooms.callbacks[Text].add(on_text_message)

     # Enable encryption in the room and send a text message:
     await client.rooms[room_id].state.send(Encryption())